Table of content

 What IP and OOP Actually Feel Like

 The difference between playing IP and OOP shows up in the decisions you’re forced to make.
-IP, you can check behind with a marginal hand to get a free card, bet for value when the action checks to you, and control the final pot size on the river.
+IP, you can check behind with a marginal hand to get a free card, bet for value when the action checks to you, and control the pot size on the river.
 All three moves rely on acting last.

 This is why pot odds calculations are easier in position.
 You already know the bet you’re facing when it’s your turn.
 Out of position, you’re estimating what your opponent will bet before they’ve even decided, which means every pot odds decision has an extra layer of uncertainty baked in.